JetBrains/kotlin-web-site/docs/tutorials/javascript/kotlin-to-javascript/kotlin-to-javascript.md

 When compiling (we'll use this term interchangeably with transpiling) to JavaScript, Kotlin outputs two main files:

 * kotlin.js.
 The runtime and standard library.
 This doesn't change between applications.
 It's about to the version of Kotlin.
-* {application}.js.
+* {module}.js.
 The actual code from the application.
 All files are compiled into a single JavaScript file which has the same name as the module.

 In addition, each of these also have a corresponding {file}.meta.js meta file which will be used for reflection and other functionality.

-Taking the above into account, given the following code (application name is OutputConsole)
+Taking the above into account, given the following code (module name is OutputConsole)

     ```kotlin